tbereau/auto_martini/README.md

 For reporting bugs or suggesting new features/improvements to the code, please open an [issue](https://github.com/tbereau/auto_martini/issues).

+---

+❗The water/octanol prediction algorithm used in Auto Martini is currently down.
+Atomic predictions are supported (`--fpred`), but may lead to decreased accuracy.

 ## What is Auto_Martini?
 A toolkit that enables automatic generation of Martini forcefields for small organic molecules.